zenml-io/zenml-projects/zen-news-summarization/README.md

 - **The pipeline**: The `zen_news_pipeline` is the main pipeline in this workflow.
 In total, it features three separate steps, namely `collect`, `summarize` and `report`.
-The first step is responsible for collecting data, the second step summarizes them and the last step creates a report and posts it.
+The first step is responsible for collecting articles, the second step summarizes them and the last step creates a report and posts it.
 - **The steps**: There is a concrete implementation for each step defined above.
   - For the `collect` step, we have the `bbc_news_source` which (on default)